Language Generation with Replay: A Learning-Theoretic View of Model Collapse: Setup and Results

 \subsection{Problem Setup}

 Let \(\cX\) be a countable domain and let \(\cH \subseteq \{0,1\}^{\cX}\) be a binary hypothesis class.
 For \(h\in\cH\), write \(\supp{h}\coloneqq \{x\in\cX : h(x)=1\}\).
 As a concrete instantiation, the domain \(\cX\) may be taken to be the set of all tokens, or of all finite strings over a finite alphabet, with each hypothesis \(h\) representing the language consisting of the strings in \(\supp{h}\).
 Throughout, we assume \(\supp{h}\) is infinite for every \(h\in\cH\), since the goal is to output infinitely many distinct valid elements.
-This is referred to as the \textit{uniformly unbounded support}~(UUS) property by \citet{li2024generation}.
+This is often called the \textit{uniformly unbounded support}~(UUS) property~\citep{li2024generation}. \looseness=-1